optimizely/javascript-sdk/README.md

 ### Installing the SDK

-The SDK is available through [npm](https://npmjs.com/package/optimizely-client-sdk).
+The SDK is available through [npm](https://npmjs.com/package/optimizely-sdk).
 To install:

 ```
-npm install optimizely-client-sdk --save
+npm install optimizely-sdk --save
 ```

 Or to use in a non CommonJS fashion:

 1. Run `npm run build`
-2. Pull in `dist/optimizely.min.js` as a `<script>`
+2. Pull in `dist/optimizely.umd.min.js` as a `<script>`
 3. Use as global variable `window.optimizelyClient`

 ### Using the SDK